paramireze/paramireze.github.io/_posts/2019-01-06-an-snowboarding-experience.markdown

 ## Summarizing the weekend

-II bruised myself pretty bad learning how to snowboard and had to call it quits early.
+I bruised myself pretty bad learning how to snowboard and had to call it quits early.
 While others were bombing down the slopes of Indian   head, I mostly did my own thing.

 ## Killing time